Thomas Burr: Ballarat and the Eureka Rebellion

 Burr's wife Frances died in December 1852.
 The following year, 1853, the Victorian gold rush caused depression in the South Australian economy.
 Seeking fresh opportunities, forty-year-old Burr decided to sell up and move to the Ballarat goldfields.
 He auctioned his First Creek residence and estate, Grove Cottage, plus a 76-acre farm at Sevenhill, described as 'Penwortham', on 4 February 1853.
-The Grove Cottage estate, located on modern-day Greenhill Road, was purchased by the Clark family who re-named it Hazelwood Park.
+The Grove Cottage estate, located on modern-day Greenhill Road, was purchased by the Clark family who renamed it Hazelwood Park.

 At Ballarat Burr was appointed as the District Surveyor, surveying government land for sale.
 He had held this position for around fifteen months by the time the Eureka Rebellion broke out, then having surveyed some 130 square miles.
 Nearly uniquely among government officials, he was present during the whole of the riots, boldly attending all the mass meetings of diggers in November 1854, at one of which there was a threat he could be shot as a spy.
 Burr gave evidence at subsequent criminal trials of the rioters, as well as before a Royal Commission.